paypal/Illuminator/docs/Extensions.md

 Preprocessing Selectors - an Example
 ------------------------------------

-This trivial preprocessor example intercepts a currency amount specified as a float and converts it to a string.
+This trivial preprocessor example intercepts a custom field -- a currency `amount` specified as a float -- and converts it to a condition on the `name` field.

 ```javascript
 function preProcessSelectorWithCurrency(originalSelector) {